nullromo/kylekovacs/blog/commander-primer/README.md

 |-|-|-|
 | ![Ancient Grudge][Ancient Grudge] | ![Dovescape][Dovescape] | ![Blind Obedience][Blind Obedience] |

-Your commander is usually what gives your deck its flavor.
+Your commander is usually what gives your deck its theme.
 Most decks are structured such that the cards all interact well with the abilities of the deck's commander.
 Later on in the guide, we will explore what this means and how it works.

 In addition to the deckbuilding rules, there are some in-game rules specific to Commander.